shubhmoth/JavaScript/README.md

 2. JS array-copy-operations create SHALLOW COPIES or DEEP COPIES.
 State difference between them
 3. Difference between push_pop and unshift_shift opertions in JS.
 Also difference b/w their time complexities
 4. Which function is used in JS to convert the Array to String
-5. what is the Difference between splice and slice operations in arrays in JavaScript
+5. what is Difference between splice and slice operations in arrays in JavaScript